 - M. Prezioso, F. Merrikh-Bayat, B.D.
 Hoskins, G.C.
 Adam, K.K.
 Likharev, and D.B.
 Strukov, "Training and operation of an integrated neuromorphic network based on metal-oxide memristors", accepted for publication in Nature, March 2015.

 A proposal for novel computing approach based on propagation delay of signals in electrical circuits:

 - A. Madhavan, T. Sherwood, and D.B.
 Strukov, "Race logic: Abusing hardware race conditions to perform useful computation", IEEE Micro: Micro's Top Picks from Computer Architecture Conferences, January-February 2015 (in print).

 An experimental demonstration of memristor-based neural network implementing pattern classification:

 A comprehensive review of resistive switching devices and their applications:

-An experimental demonstration of automated high precision tuning (~8-bit equivalent) of resistive state in TiO2-x devices: A proposal for microscopic origin of SET process with supporting numerical modeling for unipolar devices:
+An experimental demonstration of high precision conductance tuning in TiO2-x memristors: A proposal for microscopic origin of SET process for unipolar devices: